mliew21396/remote-work/week-2/7-chrome-devtools/README.md

   - Chapter 2: "Sources" or "Advanced DOM and Styles"

 ## Release 2: Practice
 Now open [css-positioning.html](css-positioning.html) in Google Chrome.
-For this release you will use CSS in Dev Tools to change the position and size of each of the boxes according to the exercise instructions.
-There are many different ways to do this.
+For this release you will use CSS in DevTools to change the position and size of each of the boxes according to the exercise instructions.
+There are different ways to do each exercise.
 Using Dev Tools will help you practice (but don't expect to be a pro when you finish this exercise)! **DO NOT MODIFY ANY HTML TO COMPLETE ANY OF THESE EXERCISES.**

 We have provided screen shots as examples of how the page should look when you've completed each exercise.
 You will need to take a screen shot of each completed exercise to include in your [my_reflection.md](my_reflection.md) file.
 **Refresh your page after each exercise to start each exercise from a fresh slate.**